andrewferrier/fzf-z/README.md

 to a regex (matched with `egrep`) it will exclude any directory which matches it from appearing in the subdirectory results (it isn't applied to the `z` results, since it's assumed any directory you've navigated to before is one you might be interested in).
+By default this variable is set to filter out anything in a `.git` directory.

 ## Installation